 If a locker is assigned, students should make sure that any personal bags, backpacks and/or purses fit inside their assigned school locker and should be kept there for the entirety of their school day.

-Students will only be allowed to carry backpacks, bags or purses into classrooms or common areas of the school building (library, gym, lunch room, etc.) if lockers are not available.
+Students may be allowed to carry backpacks, bags or purses into classrooms or common areas of the school building (library, gym, lunch room, etc.) but should be stored in a safe manner.